Questions

 • Many colleges offer merit-based scholarships, which are scholarships based on talents, skills, and other attributes.
 Some merit-based scholarships require additional essays or applications, so check the college’s website carefully for more information.

-• Some colleges require students to submit standardized test scores when they apply and some do not.
+• Some colleges require students to submit standardized test scores when they apply.
 The best source of information about a college’s policy is always the college itself.
 An additional source for information about testing policies can be found at FairTest.org.

 • If a college does not require test scores, deciding whether or not to report test scores can be complicated and will vary by student as well as by college.
 Talk to your school counselor for their advice in making this decision.

-• If you choose to apply test-optional, make sure that you have removed any test scores that you may have entered in the Testing section within the Common App tab of your application.
+• If you choose to apply test-optional, be certain that you have removed any test scores that you may have entered in the Testing section within the Common App tab of your application.

 • When completing questions about your GPA or class rank, do not guess.
 If you do not know the answer, ask your school counselor or school administrator.